google/WebFundamentals/src/README.md

 - Run the Jekyll build: `grunt`

+### On Mac

+- Due to the number of files in the project, you will likely need to increase the maximum number of open file handles.
+Use `ulimit -n 1024` to increase the maximum number of open files to 1024 from the default of 256.

 ## Change log

 - (09/24/2014) NPM and Gem bundles updated, be sure to run `npm update` and `bundle install`